Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Featuring 11 wash cycles and a highly efficient washing performance, the Maytag MVWX655DW is one of the best cleaning options around for someone to clean clothes on a budget.
 If you’re not sold by this Maytag, you should also take a look at our review of the Electrolux SHINE washing machine concept.
+You may also check our list of the best washing machines.

 How thorough and well the Maytag MVWX655DW washes clothes is all thanks to several technologies working intandem, otherwise known as its PowerWash system.
 The Power Impeller, along with optimal dispensers that release the right amount of fabric softener and detergent, uses a combination of reverse washing motions and triple action spray to keep your clothes saturated with cleaning solution.
 It’s a great option to have for extra cleaning—just select the PowerWash cycle option.